 Insurance experience offered by traditional industry participants is believed to be time-consuming.
 We are dedicated to providing best-in-class client experience, which helps transform the industry norm.
 Our platform provides insurance clients with easy discovery and convenient access to a wide spectrum of insurance products and seamless transaction process.
 We provide recommendations of products that we believe are suitable for our potential and existing insurance clients based on the information they provide and the data that our platform collects and analyzes.
 We offer insurance clients a secure environment under a trusted brand, where they can acquire useful insurance knowledge and information on personal and family insurance package planning.
 The comprehensive suite of client services we provide make the whole insurance experience simple and smooth.
 The superior client experience we offer enhances client loyalty and encourages repeat purchase.
-As of December 31, 2018, each of our accumulative individual clients had accumulatively purchased an average of 2.6 insurance policies.
-Our average first year premiums for long-term life and health insurance products per policy increased from RMB2,586 in 2017 to RMB2,727 in 2018.
+As of June 30, 2019, each of our accumulative individual clients had accumulatively purchased an average of 2.6 insurance policies.
+Our average first year premiums for long-term life and health insurance products per policy increased from RMB2,586 in 2017 to RMB2,727 in 2018, and to RMB3,228 in the six months ended June 30, 2019.